mirage1129/lani_site/README.md

 			- NOTE: Note down the username and password of your db user, you will have to use it when you copy prod.secret to the server later. iii.
 Install build-essential package
-			- Type `sudo apt-get install build-essential` in server command line iii.
+			- Type `sudo apt-get install build-essential` in server command line iv.
 Configure Distillery and eDeliver (do steps 5-9 - refer to note below)
 			- https://www.digitalocean.com/community/tutorials/how-to-automate-elixir-phoenix-deployment-with-distillery-and-edeliver-on-ubuntu-16-04
 			- NOTE: In step 5, when you copy prod.secret to your server change `example.com:/home...` to `deploy@example.com:home...`
 			- NOTE: In step 5, after you copy prod.secret, change it to what you see here in step 8 with the database username/password that noted down from a few steps before. https://devato.com/automate-elixir-phoenix-1-4-deployment-with-distillery-and-edeliver-on-ubuntu/